noah-mclain/gen-text-ai/README.md

 1. DeepSeek-Coder model for code generation
 2. FLAN-UL2 model for text and story generation

-The pipeline includes data preprocessing, training with PEFT and optimization techniques, advanced evaluation, and results visualization.
+The pipeline includes data preprocessing, feature extraction, training with PEFT and optimization techniques, advanced evaluation, and results visualization.

 ## Features